Eddie Ainsmith

-Edward Wilbur Ainsmith (born as Edward Anshmedt; February 4, 1890 – September 6, 1981), nicknamed "Dorf," was a catcher in Major League Baseball (MLB).
-He played fifteen seasons with the Washington Senators (1910–1918), Detroit Tigers (1919–1921), St. Louis Cardinals (1921–1923), Brooklyn Robins (1923), and New York Giants (1924).
+Edward Wilbur Ainsmith (Note: His birth name is sometimes reported as Edward Anshmedt) (February 4, 1890 – September 6, 1981), nicknamed "Dorf," was an American professional baseball catcher.
+He played fifteen seasons in the major leagues with the Washington Senators (1910–1918), Detroit Tigers (1919–1921), St. Louis Cardinals (1921–1923), Brooklyn Robins (1923), and New York Giants (1924).
 He batted and threw right-handed.
 In 1,078 career games, Ainsmith batted .232 with 707 hits and 317 runs batted in.

 After retiring as a player, Ainsmith worked as a minor league umpire, a baseball scout, and a manager in the All-American Girls Professional Baseball League.

 Early life

-Ainsmith was born in Moscow.
+Ainsmith was born in the Russian Empire.
 His family came to the United States through Ellis Island when he was young.
 He attended Colby Academy in New Hampshire.
 He began his playing career in the New England League in 1908 before joining the Senators in the American League.